knobs-dials/latexcolor/README.md

 # latexcolor

-This was an attempt to make latex/pdflatex's ouput readable enough that I wouldn't skim over it.
+This was an attempt to make latex/pdflatex's ouput readable enough that _I would actually read it_.

 - Tries to be smart about multiple messages on a line
 - Categorizes messges into initialisation, verbosity, typesetting, warnings/errors, basic messages, and unknown